axb157030/Sousmate/README.md

 * [View Website](https://axb157030.github.io/Sousmate/SousIndex.html)

 # Description
 This project was initally assigned to me by Revature through its RevaturePro online program you can find here, https://revature.com/learn-to-code/.
-As I worked more on the project I decided to add my own unique touches to it.
+As I worked more on the project I decided to go above and beyond and add my own unique touches to it.
 Ultimately, the ending project was very different from the one that they initially assigned.
 I first designed the webpages based on the wireframes they provided me but I later sketched my own wireframes through paper.
 I made menubar.css to give the overall styling of the webpages for Sousmate.

 # Web Pages